mjohanning99/AvianAtlas/General/Ringing.md

 The practice of safely catching birds — usually in nets —, putting a small ring on to one of their legs with an ID and letting them go.
+When a ringed bird is found, it can be reported.
+This way, the bird's journey and age can be catalogued.
+GPS receivers commonly used nowadays as well, though regular rings are much cheaper and easier.